Design Your Home

 2. Not considering tax liability

-Not budgeting for revenue lost to taxes can deplete more than 30% of your gross sales.
+Not budgeting for revenue lost to taxes can deplete more than 30% of your gross sales and wreck your interior design profit margin.
 Keep track of how much money you make and what your business expenditures are.

 3. Improper accounting